codewithpapakwame/RedStore/README.md

-# Indroduction about E-commerce websites
+# Indroduction about E-commerce websites If you want more try to create an additional in php-learning or javascript-learning
 E-commerce is the buying and selling of goods and services over the Internet.
 It is conducted over computers, tablets, smartphones and other smart devices.
 Almost anything can be purchased through E-commerce today.
 Ecommerce operates in four market segments, including business-to- business, business-to-consumer, consumer-to-consumer, and consumer-to- business.